vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 As regards Stotras, about the first two, viz., the Krama and the Bhairava, we have already spoken in discussing the date of Abhinavagupta.
 Here it may be added in connection with the latter that in old Pandit families of Kashmir there is still current a tradition which says that Abhinava, while entering the Bhairava cave for his last Samadhi, was reciting this Stotra.

-In the Dehastha Devata Cakra Stotra Abhinava shows that the attendant deities of siva, mentioned in the Purānas,
+In the Dehastha Devata Cakra Stotra Abhinava shows that the attendant deities of śiva, mentioned in the Purānas,

 64

 CHAPTER II

-are found associated with him even when he is in the body as a limited self (Siva eva grhītapaśubhāvah).
+are found associated with him even when he is in the body as a limited self (śiva eva grhītapaśubhāvah).
 Though in the latter case their names and forms are different yet their functions are the same.
 For instance, in the Purānas he is said to have got two door-keepers, Ganeśa and Batuka.
 They accompany him even when he assumes limitations as an individual (Pasupramātā) to guard two of the nine doors of the body.
 Of course, in this case, they are called Prāṇa and Apāna.
 Jayaratha echoes this very idea when in his commentary on the Tantrāloka I, 6, he says the following with regard to Gaṇeśa and Batuka :

 "Asya hi prāṇavyāptirasti ityevam nirdiśanti guravah"